Developer-Autodesk/viewer-javascript-tutorial/chapters/chapter-1.md

 client_secret: process.env.CONSUMERSECRET || '<replace with your consumer secret>',
 ```
-Copy the URN which you generated prior installing the server in file /www/index.js at line #18
+Copy the URN which you generated prior to installing the server in file /www/index.js at line #18
-Note: the URN needs to be base64 encoded as mentioned [here](https://developer.autodesk.com/api/view-and-data-api/) under "Step 6: Register Your Data with the Viewing Services"
+Note: the URN given to you by using models.autodesk.io is already base64 encoded.
+In case it is not, you will need to encode it to base 64 as mention [here](https://developer.autodesk.com/en/docs/model-derivative/v2/tutorials/prepare-file-for-viewer/) under "Step 1: Convert the source URN into a Base64-Encoded URN"
 ```
 var defaultUrn = '<replace with your encoded urn>';
 ```